natemiller1/GethLab/README.md

 ```
 geth.exe --datadir=ethdata init genesis.json
 ```
-Once we've initialized, we won't have to do that again, now we can start geth:
+Once we've initialized, we won't have to do that again, now we can start geth, WARNING!!! these tags should only be used for a private test network, never with a public ethereum node:
 ```
-geth.exe --datadir ~/PATH/TO/ethdata --networkid 1919 --rpc.allow-unprotected-txs --http.api=“db,eth,net,web3,personal” --nodiscover console
+geth.exe --datadir ~/PATH/TO/ethdata --networkid 1919 --rpc.allow-unprotected-txs --http --http.api=“db,eth,net,web3,personal” --http.corsdomain="*" --nodiscover console
 ```

 ***Once you have geth running (All Users)***